prdn/zmq-omdp/README.md

 * Client MAY send heartbeat for active request.
 If the request is being processed by Worker, Broker forwards heartbeat to Worker.
 * Worker MAY decide to stop an inactive Request (tracks liveness for Request).
 * Client MAY assign a timeout to a Request.
-* Broker MAY decide to drop expired Requests (client timeout reached).
 * Worker SHALL NOT send more W_REPLY (for a Request) after sending first W_REPLY message.
 * Broker SHALL force disconnect Broker if any error occurs.